msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 ## November Game Project 2019 - AV: Execute

 I began playing Megaman Battle Network again... it holds up so well after all these years &hearts;!
 So the game I created would have its 8-directional movement.
 Heck, let's just make it a game about viruses.
-In the end, I came up with [AV: Execute](https://msanatan.itch.io/av-execute).
+In the end, I came up with <a href="https://msanatan.itch.io/av-execute" target="_blank" rel="nofollow noopener noreferrer">AV: Execute</a>.

 ![Screenshot of AV Execute](./av-execute.png)

 It's your standard fare swarm shooter - you're in an arena and your goal is to derezz as many viruses that come your way.
 The last high score I recall getting was 400, not bad.
-All the code is available on [GitHub](https://github.com/msanatan/AV-Execute) and the super basic artwork was done by yours truly.
+All the code is available on <a href="https://github.com/msanatan/AV-Execute" target="_blank" rel="nofollow noopener noreferrer">GitHub</a> and the super basic artwork was done by yours truly.

 Making this game was fun.
 Godot is a good example of high quality open source software.
 From the start of the project, there were a lot of things I liked about this experience.
 Let's have a look!